Requirements for Graduation

+Approved programs have been selected by individual departments to allow students to transfer credit toward the Colgate degree and a complete list of available programs may be found on the Colgate off-campus study application site (colgate.edu/OCS).
 Students are bound by the academic regulations and registration requirements of their approved program sponsor and host institution in addition to those of Colgate University.
 Students are expected to enroll in pre-approved courses equivalent to 4 Colgate credits.
 Any deviation from this norm requires pre-approval from the approved program sponsor, director of off-campus study, and subsequently from the associate dean of the faculty.
-Students who plan to participate in an approved program must submit a Transfer Credit Application Form, available in the Registrar’s Office or online, prior to departure.
+Students who plan to participate in an approved program must have all intended courses pre-approved through the Office of the Registrar, following all transfer credit policies and procedures as outlined on the Transfer Credit web page, prior to departure.

 Students may participate in one semester-long approved program.
-Students with a compelling academic reason who wish to study on a single approved program for two consecutive terms must successfully petition the Off-Campus Study Committee.
+Students with a compelling academic reason who wish to study on a single approved program for two consecutive semesters must successfully petition the Office of Off-Campus Study.
 Petitions for two different approved programs will not be allowed.
 Students who successfully petition to participate in an approved program for two consecutive terms may transfer eight (8.00) credits toward the Colgate degree.
 This is the maximum transfer credit: students who earn eight credits may not receive other transfer credit, such as Advanced Placement or summer credit.
 This policy does not alter existing policies set by departments and programs for transferring major or minor credit.

 Leaves of Absence

 If unapproved leaves are taken, students are withdrawn from Colgate and must apply for re-admission through the Office of Admission.
 In addition, students taking an unauthorized leave of absence must be aware that their eligibility for student aid is jeopardized, and that academic work taken elsewhere is not considered for transfer credit.
-Any student who is uncertain about attending a future term at Colgate is urged to discuss the matter with the administrative dean prior to the deadline for requesting a leave.
+Any student who is uncertain about attending a future term at Colgate is urged to discuss the matter with their administrative dean prior to the deadline to submit a formal request to the Office of the Registrar for transfer credit; April 15 for the fall term and November 15 for the spring term.
 (See Residency Requirement and Transfer Credit Policy and Procedures in this section.)

 Transfer Credit Policy and Procedures